-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 1.5 Are there any current plans to amend the arbitration legislation in your jurisdiction?

 There are currently no plans to amend the 2010 Act in Ireland.
-That said, it is envisaged that there is scope to amend the existing legislation to provide certainty on the rules that may apply to third-party funding (see question 11 for further detail).
+Previous changes to the 2010 Act include the following:

+- Section 21(6), which dealt with arbitration agreements involving consumers, was repealed by the Consumer Rights Act 2022, reflecting a shift in consumer protection policies.

+- The Finance (Transfer of Departmental Administration and Ministerial Functions) Order 2011 (S.I.
+No. 418 of 2011), facilitated the transfer of functions under Section 25(4) of the 2010 Act.
+This Order transferred specific statutory functions from the Department of Finance to the Department of Public Expenditure and Reform.

 1.6 Is your jurisdiction a signatory to the New York Convention?
 If so, have any reservations been made?